sudo-KING/Misc-Tools/README.md

 Brought To You BY: sudo_KING

 Disclaimer:
-Any actions and or activities related to the material contained within this Script are solely your responsibility.
+Any actions and or activities related to the material contained within these Scripts are solely your responsibility.
-The misuse of this Script can result in criminal charges brought against the person/s in question.
+The misuse of these Scripts can result in criminal charges brought against the person/s in question.
-The author will not be held responsible in the event any criminal charges be brought against any individuals misusing the Script to break the law.
+The author will not be held responsible in the event any criminal charges be brought against any individuals misusing the Scripts to break the law.

 Happy Hunting!